Security

 # Review Administration Permissions

-Administrators of an organization or site have a high level of access to content and settings that must be private.
+The administrators of an organization or site have a high level of access to content and settings that must be private.
 Impersonating one of these administrators can pose a major security risk.
-That's why we recommend keeping a small and tightly controlled number of users with a general management role and ensuring that these users maintain additional levels of protection active as the second factor of authentication.
+For this reason, we recommend keeping a small and very controlled number of users with a general administration role and ensuring that these users keep additional levels of protection active, such as the second factor of authentication.

-Administrators can also create tokens for access to platform management APIs.
-These tokens are often used to automate common management tasks, it is important to ensure that they are only used within secure systems that ensure their protection.
+In addition, administrators can generate tokens to access the platform's management APIs.
+These tokens are often used to automate common administrative tasks, so it is important to ensure that they are only used within secure systems that guarantee their protection.

 # Report a vulnerability

-If you think you found a security vulnerability in Modyo, please help us by reporting the problem.
-Modyo has secure and confidential security incident reporting channels through our support center (opens new window) or email security@modyo.com.
+If you think you have identified a security vulnerability in Modyo, please help us by reporting the problem.